 Video: Urvi preparing for lunch | Credit: Annette Jacob

 As Urvi puts it, spaces aren’t safe by themselves; the rhetoric of a safe space doesn’t fortify its status as one.
 A safe space is one that’s built through conversations that establish safety for its occupants, where questions of intimacy and consent require constant negotiation.
 The ethical metres of the body are contingent on the context and the degree of comfort it begets for the person concerned.
-Through the Naked Lunch series, Urvi created a space for strangers to come together and share a kind of intimacy only strangers can share.
+Through the Naked Lunch series, Urvi created a space for strangers to come together and share a kind of intimacy only strangers can share by virtue of the performative freedom enabled by unfamiliarity.
 By letting each other into their contexts, the participants (including Urvi, who became one through immersion) developed an image of themselves as well as of each other through a process of “sustained curiosity”.
 Starting from a point of broad wonderment about the idea of consent and ways to explore it ethically with willing bodies, the lunches enabled a charge cultivated by uniquely individual desires to see and be seen intimately.

 PS: The essay has been edited following a second conversation with Actant Urvi Vora prior to the public realisation of her project, ‘The Naked Lunch series’ on the premises of Goethe-Institut / Max Mueller Bhavan, New Delhi on December 18, 2019.

-*all quoted words and phrases have been taken from interviews conducted with the respective Curators/Actants
+*all quoted words and phrases have been taken from interviews conducted with the respective Actants

 Cover Image: Indoor stage at Siddhartha Hall, Goethe-Institut / Max Mueller Bhavan by After Party Collective | Credit: Vinicius Gomes